 - Seeking evaluation and assessment:

 - To obtain a letter for an emotional support animal

 - To obtain diagnoses and accommodations documentation for the Disability Programs and Resource Center (DPRC)

 - For employment related concerns (e.g. fit for duty)

 CAPS provides brief personal counseling to SF State matriculated and enrolled students.
 CAPS services are covered by the student health fee.
-CAPS does not provide counseling services to College of Extended Learning students (CEL), except CEL International Graduate students.
+CAPS does not provide counseling services to College of Extended Learning students (CEL).
 Limited counseling services are also available to American Language Institute (ALI) students.